the1lab/1lab/src/Data/Power/Lattice.lagda.md

 ## Completeness

-The lattice of powersets of a type is [complete], in that it admits [arbitrary meets].
+The lattice of powersets of a type is [complete], since it admits [arbitrary meets].
 The meet of a family $F : I \to \mathbb{P}$ is the subset represented by $\{ i : (\forall x)\ i \in F(x) \}$, i.e., the set of elements present in _all_ the subsets in the family.